yaguarnecro/Growgrebuddy_PSA/GrowEbuddy_PSA/AI4Devs-finalproject-CAAM-readme.md

 5. To create a supportive community of users working towards self-improvement.

 ### 2.2 Main Features and Functionalities
-1. Virtual Mascot: Evolves based on user progress and interactions
+**1. Virtual Mascot: Evolves based on user progress and interactions
 2. Virtual Spaces: "The Cave" for introspection and "Samsara" for life challenges
-3. Point System: EXP for progress and Coins for in-app purchases
+3. Point System: EXP for progress and Coins for in-app purchases**
 4. Mini-Games: Memory Pairs and Simon Says Breath
 5. User Progression System: Levels, achievements, and customization options
 6. Daily Challenges and Habit Tracking